snu-sf-class/sf202401/README.md

 - Apr.
 8: Assignment 1 result is uploaded.
 Claims : until Apr 21.
 - Apr.
 6: Assignment 2 is uploaded.
 Before solving the problems, check if `git push` works properly for the assignment.
 - Mar.
 28: Issue for errata is made.
 Please check [errata](https://github.com/snu-sf-class/sf202401/issues/2) regularly.
+(Issue Latest Update : Apr 7)
 - Mar.
 21: Assignment 1 is uploaded.
 - Mar.
 19: Assignment 0 is uploaded.
 If you have trouble signing-in GitLab page or cloning repo, contact TA through email.